-When we work in cluttered kitchens with our clients, we always find piles of expired food hiding in the back of cupboards, and fridges busting with old condiments that are way past their due date.
-Through these experiences we’ve seen the connection between being organized and reducing waste in the kitchen.
+When I work in cluttered kitchens with clients, I always find piles of expired food hiding in the back of cupboards, and fridges busting with old condiments that are way past their due date.
+Through these experiences I’ve seen the connection between being organized and reducing waste in the kitchen.

 In Canada alone, $31 billion worth of food ends up in landfills or composters each year, according to a 2014 report from Value Chain Management International.
 The report also found that Canadian households are responsible for 41% of food waste found in landfills each year!
 Getting organized can help reduce your waste, save you time and also help you eat healthier.

 Benefits of Buying In Bulk and Eating Whole Foods

 Saves time, saves money, and reduces waste: Buying in bulk is key!
 There’s nothing more satisfying than having jars in a cupboard lined up with healthy food and knowing that you have saved a ton of money from avoiding fancy, marketed packaging.

 Less Packaging: Think of how much packaging and production is involved in your regular purchases, like tea.
 I prefer to buy loose teas from herbal dispensaries like The Herbal Clinic and Dispensary, where I am able to separate loose teas like lavender, chamomile, and lemon grass and customize each cup of tea.